shobrook/saplings/README.md

 messages, _, _ = agent.run("Let x = 9418.343 * 8.11 and y = 2x.
 Calculate (xy)(x^2).")
 ```

-This is like the "bare minimum" for setting up a search agent with saplings –– there are a lot more parameters you can control, which is covered in the [docs](#docs).
-But let's first walk through how to create your own tools and configure an agent.
+This is the "bare minimum" for setting up a search agent with saplings –– just a few lines of code.
+There are a lot more parameters you can control, all covered in the [docs](#docs).
+But let's first walk through the basics of creating your own tools and configuring an agent.

 ### Creating a tool

 Tools are what your agent will use to perform a task or answer a query.
 Each tool must extend the `Tool` base class and implement a few variables and methods.
-In our example, we'll make a simple tool that multiplies two numbers together:
+Here's an example of a simple tool that multiples two numbers together:

 ```python
 from saplings.abstract import Tool